 Donaldson is a tiny town located in the state of Arkansas.
 With a population of 300 people and two constituent neighborhoods, Donaldson is the 266th largest community in Arkansas.

-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Donaldson is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Donaldson is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Donaldson is a town of service providers, sales and office workers, and professionals.
 There are especially a lot of people living in Donaldson who work in office and administrative support (12.50%), food service (12.50%), and sales jobs (10.83%).

-Donaldson is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Donaldson does not have a public transit system used by locals to get to and from work.

 The per capita income in Donaldson in 2010 was $14,463, which is low income relative to Arkansas and the nation.
 This equates to an annual income of $57,852 for a family of four.

 The people who call Donaldson home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Donaldson residents report their race to be White.
 Important ancestries of people in Donaldson include German, English, Dutch, and Scots-Irish.

 The most common language spoken in Donaldson is English.
 Other important languages spoken here include Spanish and African languages.